Vickyhasthekey/flight-fare-predictor/README.md

 # Flight Price Prediction

-Predict flight ticket prices from historical search data and tell travelers when to buy — not just what a fare might be, but whether to buy now or wait, and how much waiting could save.
+Predict flight ticket prices from historical search data and tell travelers when to buy — not just what a fare might be, but whether to buy now or wait, and what's the optimal purchase timing.

 ## Goal